neoforge-dev/starter/memory-bank/active-context.md

 4. Implement tests for any remaining API endpoints
 5. Run all tests to ensure they pass with the improved Docker testing setup

+### Email Worker Implementation

+We've analyzed and fixed the email worker implementation to address the issues with the asynchronous email processing system.
+Here's a summary of the changes we've made:

+1. **Fixed EmailWorker Implementation**:
+   - Updated the `EmailWorker` class in `backend/app/worker/email_worker.py` to implement continuous processing of emails.
+   - Added a proper `_process_loop()` method that runs in the background to continuously process emails from the queue.
+   - Enhanced the `start()` method to create a background task for the processing loop.
+   - Improved the `stop()` method to properly cancel the background task.
+   - Added error handling and retry logic for failed emails.

+2. **Aligned Queue Implementations**:
+   - Updated the `EmailService` in `backend/app/core/email.py` to use the `EmailQueue` class instead of a simple Redis list.
+   - Modified the `send_queued_email()` method to use the `EmailQueue.enqueue()` method.
+   - Ensured consistent queue naming and data formats between the two components.

+3. **Added Standalone Worker Process**:
+   - Created a new file `backend/app/worker/run_worker.py` for running the email worker as a standalone process.
+   - Implemented proper initialization and shutdown procedures for the worker.
+   - Added signal handling to gracefully stop the worker when interrupted.

+4. **Updated Main Application**:
+   - Modified `backend/app/main.py` to properly initialize the email worker with the `EmailQueue`.
+   - Added code to set the queue for the email worker in the lifespan context manager.
+   - Ensured proper cleanup of resources when the application shuts down.

+5. **Updated Tests**:
+   - Updated the tests in `backend/tests/worker/test_email_worker.py` to match our implementation.
+   - Removed references to non-existent components like `template_validator`.
+   - Added tests for the new functionality like starting, stopping, and the processing loop.

+6. **Added Docker Configuration**:
+   - Added a new service `email-worker` to the `docker-compose.dev.yml` file for running the email worker as a separate service.
+   - Configured the service to use the same environment variables as the main API.
+   - Set up proper dependencies and networking for the worker service.

+These changes ensure that emails are properly queued and processed asynchronously, with proper error handling and retry logic.
+The email worker can now run either as part of the main API process or as a separate standalone process, providing flexibility in deployment.

+#### Next Steps

+1. ~~Decide on a consistent queue implementation approach~~ (Completed: Using `EmailQueue`)
+2. ~~Implement continuous processing loop in the EmailWorker class~~ (Completed)
+3. ~~Add proper error handling and retry logic~~ (Completed)
+4. ~~Update tests to match the implementation~~ (Completed)
+5. ~~Create a dedicated worker process~~ (Completed)
+6. Add monitoring and metrics for email processing (Pending)
+7. Test the email worker in a production-like environment
+8. Document the email worker implementation and usage

 ## Next Steps

 ### Backend Testing